aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/hyperlinks/get-hyperlinks-in-range/_index.md

             // Create a range A2:B3
             const range = worksheet.cells.createRange("A2", "B3");

-            // Get Hyperlinks in range
+            // Get hyperlinks in the range
             const hyperlinks = range.hyperlinks;

             let logText = '';